pkivolowitz/CSC4730-Fall-2023/projects/warmups/getopt/README.md

 | U | string | prints the string |
 | n | integer | prints the integer squared |

+Your screenshot should show:

+* your name.

-Your screenshot should show the above two options in use.
+* the above two options in use.

-And, it should show a
+* And, it should show a
 second invocation demonstrating the `-h` option to include help for the two new options.